One thing that I see recommended everywhere in the fitness industry is this:

 This post then turned in to a brief discussion about what you should choose.
 Now, if you’re still not sure what to do, then I definitely recommend reading my completely free guide: How to build an aesthetic physique, where I cover exactly what to do depending on your own starting point!

-You can get the guide for free here!
+You can read the guide here!